17 May

 How Are HMRC Interest Rates Set?

-The difference between late payment interest and repayment interest is in keeping with worldwide tax authority policy, and it compares favourably to commercial practice for interest charged on loans or overdrafts as well as interest paid on deposits.
+The difference between late payment interest and repayment interest aligns with the policy of worldwide tax authorities.
+It compares favourably to commercial practice for interest charged on loans or overdrafts, as well as interest paid on deposits.

-The interest rate for late payments encourages prompt payments while maintaining equity for those who pay their taxes on time, and the rate of repayment interest appropriately compensates taxpayers for the loss of usage of their money when they overpay or pay early.
+The interest rate for late payments encourages prompt payments while maintaining equity for those who pay their taxes on time.
+The rate of repayment interest appropriately compensates taxpayers for the loss of interest on their money when they overpay or pay early.

 Current Late Payment And Repayment Interest Rates